ggsavin/voting-games/project-book/_build/html/_sources/literature-review.md

 RLupus {cite}`Brandizzi2021RLupusCT` explored explicit communication in Werewolf, by adding a signal channel to the action.
 A follow up {cite}`Lipinski2022EMP` showed that a single word vocabulary is a good enough heuristic.
 They also explored longer communication rounds, much like we allow multiple accusation rounds.

-Other works {cite}`Ibraheem2020-mw` looked to classify roles in mafia based on their textual interactions and properties.

 Our work takes the voting mechanism and replaces it with an approval variant, to see if there is any difference.